-We estimate that our net proceeds from our sale of 4,687,500 shares of common stock in this offering at an assumed initial public offering price of \$18.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$77.2 million or approximately \$89.0 million if the underwriters exercise in full their option to purchase additional shares.
+We estimate that our net proceeds from our sale of 4,687,500 shares of common stock in this offering at an assumed initial public offering price of \$16.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$68.5 million or approximately \$78.9 million if the underwriters exercise in full their option to purchase additional shares.
 We will not receive any proceeds from the sale of shares of common stock by the selling stockholders.

-We intend to contribute the net proceeds from this offering to our operating subsidiary, for use as follows:
+We intend to contribute a portion of the net proceeds from this offering to our operating subsidiary, for use as follows:

-- approximately \$68.0 million to redeem approximately \$61.3 million in principal amount of the outstanding senior subordinated notes issued in connection with the Acquisition at a redemption price of 110.875% of the principal amount, plus redemption premiums of approximately \$6.7 million, - · approximately \$3.3 million to prepay principal outstanding of the term loan under our senior credit facility, and - if the underwriters exercise in full their option to purchase additional shares, approximately \$9.2 million to prepay indebtedness under our senior credit facility.
+- approximately \$68.0 million to redeem approximately \$61.3 million in principal amount of the outstanding senior subordinated notes issued in connection with the Acquisition at a redemption price of 110.875% of the principal amount, plus redemption premiums of approximately \$6.7 million, and - if the underwriters exercise in full their option to purchase additional shares, approximately \$8.4 million to repay approximately \$4.2 million of indebtedness under the senior credit facility pursuant to its terms.